crjaensch/OmniMorph/README.md

 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃                             OmniMorph Wizard 🤖                              ┃
 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ?
-Choose a command › - Use arrow-keys.
-Return to select, Esc to cancel ❯ head tail schema stats meta query random-sample merge to-json to-csv to-avro to-parquet
-  Quit
+Choose a command |
+head
+tail
+meta
+schema
+stats
+query
+random-sample
+to-avro
+to-csv
+to-json
+to-parquet
+merge
+QUIT
 ```

-After selecting a command, the wizard will guide you through each parameter, allowing you to build and execute complex commands with ease.
+Simply use the arrow keys to navigate through the available commands, press Enter to select, and follow the interactive prompts to complete your data operation.

 ## Examples